 When you change the settings in the Spectrum Analyzer block, the effect can be seen on the spectral data in real time.

-When you change any parameter in the spectrum analyzer settings, the effect is immediately seen on the PSD data.
-For more information on how the Spectrum Analyzer settings affect the spectral density data, see the 'Algorithms' section of the Spectrum Analyzer block reference page.
+For more information on how the Spectrum Analyzer settings affect the power spectrum data, see the 'Algorithms' section of the Spectrum Analyzer block reference page.

-The spectrum analyzer provides three units to specify the power
+The spectrum analyzer provides six units to specify the power spectral density:

 dBW is given by: